yoganandc/hacker-feed/README.md

 ### Controllers

-There are five top level controllers (one for each of the features).
+There are six top level controllers (one for each of the features).

 1. **HomeController:** controls posts on the user's board, and shows Hacker News top, best, and new posts.
-2. **CommentController:** shows comments from Hacker News for a post.
+1. **CommentController:** shows comments from Hacker News for a post.
-3. **AccountController:** controls user registration, login, logout, and profile.
+1. **AccountController:** controls user registration, login, logout, and profile.
-4. **FriendController:** controls user's friends, requests received, requests sent, and searching for users.
+1. **FriendController:** controls user's friends, requests received, requests sent, and searching for users.
-5. **UserController:** shows a user's board (if they are a friend) and the user's profile
+1. **UserController:** shows a user's board (if they are a friend) and the user's profile.
+1. **AdminController:** controls admin operations and shows list of admin users.

 ## # Back-End Implementation